 I began with a search for sources of advice.
 WikiHow advised starting with a 32-bit WinXP ISO, extracted if necessary from a Windows XP installation CD.
 ImgBurn was convenient for creating that ISO: insert the CD into the computer and choose the “Create image file from disc” option.
 (Note that it was apparently possible to change the product key after installation, in case the CD or ISO did not match the user’s actual product key.)
 I used an updated, slipstreamed XP CD with service pack 3 (SP3) installed, as advised in Cameyo’s materials (see other post).

 The first step, according to WikiHow, was to create the VM.
 For this, I used VirtualBox > Machine > New.
 Initially, I thought 2GB RAM would be good, but for some VMs (especially running on a Windows 7 system) this caused problems.
 I decided the better approach was to start with 500MB to 1GB and then expand later, which VirtualBox would freely allow.
 WikiHow told me to choose the “Create a virtual hard disk now” option (i.e., not “Use an existing virtual hard disk file”).
 In the ensuing steps, I went with the default VDI file type, and dynamically allocated storage.
+(Contra How-To Geek, it appeared that the performance drawbacks of a dynamic disk would not be noticeable on modern hardware.
+TechRepublic said that even the small difference would be substantially reduced if the VM was on an SSD.)
 I found, in practice, that the default 10GB disk size was too small for some applications; 20GB was better.
 I made sure to indicate where I wanted this VM to be created.

 WikiHow didn’t say much about adjusting the VM’s settings.
 WikiHow was doing this in Ubuntu, anyway, not Windows, so I looked at other sources.
 Tom’s Hardware offered more information.
 To implement their suggestions (plus a few that I picked up in previous VirtualBox use), in VirtualBox I selected the new WinXP SP3 VM, clicked Settings, and made the following adjustments to the default values: